vadimzharov/k8s-cilium-cluster-mesh/README.md

 #### Installing Cilium CNI using Helm

-Next step is to install Cilium CNI but without Cluster Mesh configuration - to see on the next step what changes after you enable Cluster Mesh.
+The next step is to install Cilium CNI but without Cluster Mesh configuration - to see on the next step what changes after you enable Cluster Mesh.
 The crucial part of this step is to use the same CA certificate for Cilium on both clusters.
-Another ansible playbook can generate CA, create values file and install Cilium.
+Another ansible playbook can generate CA, create values file, and install Cilium.

-The Jinja2 template I use to generate Cilium values is in [](files/cilium/values.yaml.j2) file.
+The Jinja2 template I use to generate Cilium values is in the [files/cilium/values.yaml.j2](files/cilium/values.yaml.j2) file.

-To just generate Cilium values file for both clusters, execute:
+To just generate a Cilium values file for both clusters, execute:
 ```
 ansible-playbook 02-generate-cilium-config.yaml -i inventory/k8s-01.yaml
 ```